 You are here

-‘That’, is formerly one of the UK’s best-selling cars, believe it or not.
+‘That’, is a Nissan Qashqai.
+Formerly one of the UK’s best-selling cars, believe it or not.
 A humble Japanese SUV with good road comfort, an economical range of engines, great visibility over the…

 OK.
 This was one of the UK’s best-selling cars.
 It has since morphed into an agent of the apocalypse; a machine of destruction built to humiliate things many times more expensive.

 It is, in short, a Nissan Qashqai with a tuned GT-R engine that produces 1100bhp and nearly as many torques.
 Let that sink in for a moment, and come back to us when you’re ready.

 OK, I’m ready.
 Hit me.

 It’s the brainchild of Severn Valley Motorsport, a specialist R35 GT-R tuning company working out of a low-key industrial estate in Telford.
 SVM saw all the hype surrounding Nissan’s very own GT-R-engined Frankenstein - the Juke-R - and wanted to do something similar… but on a slightly more ambitious scale.

 Using a much more advanced version of Top Gear maths, the team discovered that the length of the old Qashqai and the GT-R was, give or take a few millimetres, near enough identical.
 A plan was formed: they would take a standard GT-R and a standard Qashqai, and the two would form a most unholy union of power and deception.

 The Qashqai+2 was mercilessly gutted to its bare shell, around which a jig was built to hold the body in place so nothing moved out of shape.
 This was then set to one side to marinade.